elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 actionTypeRegistry.register(getExampledActionType());
 ```

-After this four steps new `Example Action Type` is available in UI of Create connector:
+After these four steps, the new `Example Action Type` is available in UI of Create connector:
 ![Example Action Type is in the select cards list](https://i.imgur.com/PTYdBos.png)

-Click on select cart for `Example Action Type` will open connector form that was created in step 2:
+Clicking on the select card for `Example Action Type` will open the connector form that was created in step 2:
 ![Example Action Type connector](https://i.imgur.com/KdxAXAs.png)

 Example Action Type is in the select cards list of Create Alert flyout:
 ![Example Action Type is in the select cards list of Create Alert flyout](https://i.imgur.com/CSRBkFe.png)

-Click on select cart for `Example Action Type` will open action type Add Action form
+Clicking on the select card for `Example Action Type` will open the action type Add Action form:
-with possibility to select an existing connector of this type:
 ![Example Action Type with existing connectors list](https://i.imgur.com/8FA3NAW.png)

 or create a new connector: